 How to prepare Sicilian lemon jelly

 To prepare the lemon jelly, start by thoroughly washing the lemons.
 Choose untreated lemons, as you will need both the peel and the juice.
-Using a peeler or a sharp knife, remove the peel from 2 lemons, being careful not to cut into the white part (1).
+Using a vegetable peeler or a sharp knife, remove the peel from 2 lemons, being careful not to cut into the white part (1).
 This would give the jelly a bitter taste.
-In a bowl, pour 180 ml of water and add the lemon peels (2).
-Let them steep for 4-6 hours, or better yet, overnight.
-After the time has passed, remove the peels and set aside the water (3).
+Pour 3/4 cup of water into a bowl and add the lemon peels (2).
+Let them steep for 4-6 hours, preferably overnight.
+After the time has passed, remove the peels and set the water aside (3).

-In a saucepan with thick base combine the cornstarch and sugar and stir briefly (7).
-Gradually pour in the lemon juice (8), stirring with a wooden spoon to dissolve the cornstarch perfectly without forming lumps.
-When the mixture is smooth and homogeneous, add the water in which the peels were steeped (9) and mix well.
+In a saucepan with a thick bottom, combine the cornstarch and sugar and mix briefly (7).
+Gradually add the lemon juice (8), stirring with a wooden spoon to dissolve the cornstarch perfectly, without forming lumps.
+Once the mixture is smooth and homogeneous, also add the water in which the peels were steeped (9) and mix well.

 Place the mixture on the stove over low heat (10) and bring it to a gentle boil, stirring constantly.
-Cook for 4-5 minutes, continuing to stir, until the jelly reaches a thicker consistency (11).
-Turn off the heat and divide the mixture into 2 pudding molds (12).
-Those I used are very practical because they have a lid that can be unscrewed, making it easier when you go to unmold the puddings.
-Alternatively, you can use two disposable aluminum molds, which can be easily cut to unmold the dessert.
+Cook it for 4-5 minutes, continuously stirring, until the jelly has a thicker consistency (11).
+Turn off the heat and distribute the mixture into 2 pudding moulds (12).
+The ones I used are very practical because they have a screw-on top that makes it easy when you demould the puddings.
+Alternatively, you can use two disposable aluminum moulds that you can easily cut to demould the dessert.

-Let the lemon jelly cool first at room temperature, then in the refrigerator for 6 hours.
-When it’s time to serve the puddings, turn them over onto a plate and gently unmold them.
+Let the lemon jelly cool first at room temperature, then refrigerate for 6 hours.
+When serving the puddings, invert them onto a plate and gently demould.
 Decorate with a few fresh mint leaves.

 Storage

-The lemon jelly keeps in the refrigerator for 3 or 4 days.
-Freezing is not recommended.
+The lemon jelly can be stored in the refrigerator for 3 or 4 days.
+It is not advisable to freeze it.

 Tips and Variations

-Some recipes suggest boiling the lemon peels in water for a few minutes instead of steeping them.
-This is a practical solution because it allows you to prepare the dessert just a few hours before serving, but keep in mind that boiling causes some water to evaporate, so it should be remeasured before combining with the other ingredients.
+Some recipes suggest boiling the lemon peels in water for a few minutes instead of steeping.
+This is a practical solution as it allows you to prepare the dessert just a few hours ahead of serving, but keep in mind that boiling causes some of the water to evaporate, so it should be measured again before adding it to the other ingredients.